-Obviously the observational measurements of some classical and quantum effects such as superradiance and Hawking radiation, and QNMs and QBSs as well, are almost impossible to make at the level of terrestrial laboratories with the current ground-based detectors, since the Hawking temperature is seven orders of magnitude smaller than the temperature of the Cosmic Microwave Background (CMB), for a Schwarzschild-like black hole with a mass equivalent to the solar mass.
-However, there have been several works proposing new (summation) methods to help detect these kind of weak signals \cite{PhysRevD.93.044048,PhysRevD.98.024052}.
-On the other hand, this fact widely opens the interest, and research as well, in analog models of gravity that mimic some properties of black hole spacetimes.
+Obviously the observational measurements of some physical phenomena such as superradiance and Hawking radiation are almost impossible to make at the level of terrestrial laboratories with the current ground-based detectors, since the Hawking temperature is 7 orders of magnitude smaller than the temperature of the cosmic microwave background (CMB), for a Schwarzschild-like black hole with a mass equivalent to the solar mass.
+On the other hand, for the QNM spectrum, these difficulties are related to the process of extracting quasinormal information from gravitational waves.
+Finally, for the QBS spectrum, since it does not contain outgoing waves at spatial infinity, it would not leave any imprint in gravitational waves, and hence it could only be detected by analyzing the gravitational potential in the vicinity of a (relaxing) collapsing star.
+However, there have been several works proposing new (summation) methods to help detect these kinds of weak signals \cite{PhysRevD.93.044048,PhysRevD.98.024052}.
+Therefore, this fact widely opens the interest, and research as well, in analog models of gravity that mimic some properties of black-hole spacetimes.

-Analog models of gravity were proposed by Unruh \cite{PhysRevLett.46.1351} as controlled tabletop laboratory experiments aiming to test some process that occur in the interplay between general relativity and quantum physics.
-In this framework, the equation of motion describing the propagation of sound modes (the phonons) on a (supersonic) fluid flow can be identically written as the Klein-Gordon equation for a massless scalar field minimally coupled to an effective geometry containing a sonic event horizon; this kind of background is called as acoustic black hole.
-The most promising experiments with analog models of gravity were performed with fluids \cite{PhysRevLett.106.021302,PhysRevD.91.124018,PhysRevLett.117.121301,PhyRevLett.117.271101,NatPhys.13.833,PhysRevLett.121.061101,PhysRevLett.124.141101,PhysRevLett.126.041105,ClassQuantumGrav.36.194002,PhysRevLett.125.011301,PhysRevD.102.084041}, Bose-Einstein condensates \cite{PhysRevA.63.023611,NatPhys.10.864,Nature.569.688,PhysRevLett.125.213603,PhysRevResearch.4.023099} and optical systems \cite{Optica.5.1099,PhysRevLett.122.010404}, among others (see Ref. \cite{PhilTransRSocA.378.20190239} and references therein).
+Analog models of gravity were proposed by Unruh \cite{PhysRevLett.46.1351} as controlled tabletop laboratory experiments aiming to test some process that occurs in the interplay between general relativity and quantum physics.
+In this framework, the equation of motion describing the propagation of sound modes (the phonons) on a (supersonic) fluid flow can be identically written as the Klein-Gordon equation for a massless scalar field minimally coupled to an effective geometry containing a sonic event horizon; this kind of background is called an acoustic black hole.
+The most promising experiments with analog models of gravity were performed with fluids \cite{PhysRevLett.106.021302,PhysRevD.91.124018,PhysRevLett.117.121301,PhyRevLett.117.271101,NatPhys.13.833,PhysRevLett.121.061101,PhysRevLett.124.141101,PhysRevLett.126.041105,ClassQuantumGrav.36.194002,PhysRevLett.125.011301,PhysRevD.102.084041}, Bose-Einstein condensates \cite{PhysRevA.63.023611,NatPhys.10.864,Nature.569.688,PhysRevLett.125.213603,PhysRevResearch.4.023099}, and optical systems \cite{Optica.5.1099,PhysRevLett.122.010404}, among others (see Ref. \cite{PhilTransRSocA.378.20190239} and references therein).